Standards Of Practice

 vary according to the type and size of operation.
 The

-important this is that the records and animal identification
+important thing is that the records and animal identification

 be sufficient to enable the producer and/or attending